Electric Locomotive Factory, Madhepura: Location

 During Sep 2013, the Ministry of Railways had received bids from six global firms: Siemens, Alstom, Bombardier, General Electric, CSR Corp and CNR Corp.
 However, Indian Railways rejected the bid of both Chinese firms (CSR and CNR) for the two giant manufacturing projects in Bihar.

 In January 2014, the Union Cabinet gave its approval for setting up ELF Madhepura and DLF Marhowra at an approximate cost of INR 1293.57 crore and INR 2052.58 crore respectively.

 In September 2015, first major FDI offer in railway was when three global infrastructure giants - Siemens, Alstom and Bombardier bid for setting up ELF Madhepura at the cost of nearly INR 1300 crore on a joint venture basis with Indian Railways.
 However, French major Alstom emerged as the lowest bidder for the setting up, production and procurement of electric locomotives in Madhepura, Bihar.

 In November 2015, the Ministry of Railways awarded the contracts for Madhepura project and Marhowra project to Alstom and General Electric respectively in a collective amount of USD 6 billion.
 This multi crore rupees deal was seen as the country's first FDI in the railway sector.

 In December 2015, Indian Railways issued the Letters of Award to both the companies to establish diesel and electric locomotive factories in Bihar.
 French PM Francois Hollande's visit to India in January 2016 has made this project sharper to execute.

 After the allocation of 275 acre of land to Alstom, the ground breaking ceremony was held secretly in March 2016.
-Although, land acquisition was sometimes tense, construction of the factory will start by July 2016.
+Although, land acquisition was sometimes tense, construction of the factory began in July 2016.